JamiLu/RME/README.md

 });
 ```

-This is as simple as it gets when creating a table from the rows that are come in the props object.
+This is as simple as it gets when creating a table from the rows that come in the props object.
 ```javascript
 App.component({ myTable: props =>
     ({table: props.rows.map((row) => ({